 The Compliance Board will consist of at least five core members.
 We expect three of the members will be drawn from trade representative bodies, who would judge cases as individuals, rather than representative of their respective organisations.
 The other two members will be corporate Code signatories which will include a public body.
 Click here for further information.

-How will the decisions of the compliance board be announced/made publicly available?
+How are the decisions of the compliance board announced/made publicly available?

 The Code Compliance Board will make enforcement decisions on behalf of the Code.
 The Board will issue a public statement if a signatory is removed from the Code, and a list of removed signatories will be available on the Code website

-What is the difference between the 60 and 30 day payment term being introduced?
+What is the difference between the 60 and 30 day payment term principle?

 How will signatories need to report?